mrwangyou/DBRL/doc/QuickStart_en.md

 ```
 `fdm_id` represents the number of aircraft, which needs to be set to `1` or `2`. `fdm_aircraft` represents the aircraft used in the engagement. `fdm_ic_v` represents the initial calibrated velocity. `fdm_ic_lat` represents the initial latitude. `fdm_ic_long` represents the initial longitude. `fdm_ic_h` represents the initial height. `fdm_ic_psi`, `fdm_ic_theta` and `fdm_ic_phi` represents the initial yaw, pitch and roll angle of the aircraft. `fdm_hp` represents the initial health point. `fdm_fgfs` denotes whether the aircraft will be visualized in FlightGear.

-The reward function of DBRL are set to be the damage ego plane takes to the opposite.
+The reward function of DBRL are set to be the damage ego plane takes to the opposite minus the opposite takes to the ego.
 Various reward function could be customized by `getProperty` function of class JSBSimFdm.

 ```python
 def getProperty(